This Bat Resource Guide will help you through the process of finding, selecting, and caring for your bat

 What barrel diameter do I need?

 The answer to this question is going to depend on the league that you’re in.
-Each and every league has their own specifications and limitations.
+Each and every league has its own specifications and limitations.
 The barrel diameter of a bat may come in four different sizes: 2 ¼”, 2 ½”, 2 ⅝”, and 2 ¾”.